-Claudia Marzi is a former researcher (CNR Tecnologo) PhD student in Acquisitional and Computational Linguistics at the University of Pavia.
-She holds a Laurea degree in Modern Languages (English) at Pisa University obtained in 1998, with her dissertation "The power of words: language creativity in Edgar Allan Poe's narrative".
-Since 2001, Marzi is working at the Institute for Computational Linguistics "A. Zampolli" (ILC), National Research Council (CNR), in Pisa.
-She contributed to many national (funded by Italian Ministry of Research) and international (funded by European Commission) projects.
+Claudia Marzi is a research fellow at the Institute for Computational Linguistics "A. Zampolli" (ILC), National Research Council (CNR), Pisa.
+PhD in Acquisitional and Computational Linguistics, University of Pavia, in progress.
+Laurea degree in Modern Languages (English) at Pisa University in 1998, with the dissertation "The power of words: language creativity in Edgar Allan Poe's narrative".
 Programme Coordinator of the European Science Foundation Research Networking Programme "The European Network on Word Structure.
 Cross-disciplinary approaches to understanding word structure in the languages of Europe".
-She is a Member of board at Institute for Computational Linguistics.
-Her main areas of interest: Document and knowledge management; Second language acquisition; Child language; Computer modeling of the Mental Lexicon.
+Member of board at Institute for Computational Linguistics.
+Main areas of interest: Computer modelling of the Mental Lexicon; Second language acquisition; Child language; Document and knowledge management.
 Email: claudia.marzi@ilc.cnr.it